 If there are still other J* ABH plates for sale on the DVLA website for £250 with no additional fees, then it makes sense that to attract a buyer to your plate, you may need to make yours slightly cheaper to tempt them away from the DVLA.

-Who might buy your number plate and how much can they afford to pay?
+Who might buy your number plate and how much would they be willing or can they afford to pay?

 Now that you’ve looked at the meaning of your number plate and similar plates, you should start to consider who might actually want to buy it and how much they can afford to pay.

 If your plate were P1 LOT for example, then you would assume that a pilot might want to buy it.
 As we all know, being a pilot is a fairly well paid profession, so you can also assume that they can afford to pay a good price for it.

 If your number plate were a car related plate, for example C10 RSA, then you would expect it to appeal to any Vauxhall Corsa owners.
 You would have to consider how much they would be willing to pay for this in comparison to the value of the car.

 L4 MBO on the other hand, would probably fetch a lot more given the value of the car it is likely to be placed onto.